Police Interceptors

 Police Interceptors is a British factual programme that profiles the work of elite police units from across the UK.
-There have to date been 21 series to date following police units from Essex, South Yorkshire, Derbyshire, Cumbria, Lincolnshire, Durham and Cleveland, Cheshire and West Yorkshire.
-The current series follows the work of Nottinghamshire Police's Roads and Armed policing unit, as well as their dog unit.
+There have to date been 24 series, following police units from Essex, South Yorkshire, Derbyshire, Cumbria, Lincolnshire, Durham and Cleveland, Cheshire, West Yorkshire, Nottinghamshire and Northamptonshire.

 The documentary has been broadcast by Channel 5 since the first episode on 9 May 2008.
 The show is produced by the same producers of the former Sky series Road Wars.

 History

-The first 3 series follows a police ANPR Intercept Team (now known as the Territorial Support Team) in Essex.
+The first three series follow a police ANPR Intercept Team (now known as the Territorial Support Team) in Essex.
 Series 1 began on 9 May 2008 on Channel 5 (as Five) and ran for six weeks with an additional compilation episode.
 Series 2 began at 8pm on 10 October 2008 on Channel 5 and ran for twelve weeks with two additional compilation episodes.
 Series 3 began on 7 June 2010 on Five for 15 episodes.

-The 4th series began on 13 June 2011 on Channel 5 and rode with South Yorkshire Police's Road Crime Unit for 8 weeks and returned in January 2012, this time following Derbyshire Police's Road Policing Unit.
+The fourth series began on 13 June 2011 on Channel 5 and rode with South Yorkshire Police's Road Crime Unit for 8 weeks and returned in January 2012, this time following Derbyshire Police's Road Policing Unit.

 Series 5, consisting of 10 episodes, began on 28 January 2013 and followed the Cumbria Constabulary's Roads Policing Unit.

 Series 6, 7 and 8 all consist of 10 episodes and followed the work of Lincolnshire Police's Road Policing, and Special Operations Units.

-Series 9.
-10 and 11 are based around the work of the collaborative Durham Constabulary and Cleveland Police's Specialist Operations Units.
+Series 9, 10 and 11 are based around the work of the collaborative Durham Constabulary and Cleveland Police's Specialist Operations Units.

 Series 12 follows the work of the Cheshire Police Roads Policing Unit.
 Series 13 & 14 saw the Durham and Cleveland Special Operations Unit return as hosts in September 2017.
-Series 14 again follows the Durham Constabulary and Cleveland Police's Specialist Operations Units and began broadcasting on channel 5 on 30 April 2018.
+Series 14 again follows the Durham Constabulary and Cleveland Police's Specialist Operations Units and began broadcasting on Channel 5 on 30 April 2018.